Patreon Access

 “Ye spoil her, James,” she said in jest as she forced every fatalistic thought away.

-His gaze became wolfish, and she couldn’t resist beaming a smile his way.
+His gaze became wolfish, and she could not resist beaming a smile his way.
 James had a way of smiling that was equal parts loving and playful.
 His smile was one that would make others join in gleefully.

 “I wonder,” he mused, his eyes locked on hers, “where I might have first learned to be so dotin’, not to mince yer words.”

 He was right, of course.
 Finding such an attentive man was rare.
-James has always been ever present in his ladies’ lives, his playful involvement at bedtime a prime example.
-There wasn’t a single thing he wouldn’t do for Ellen or Triona, equating them to a mighty queen and princess.
+James had always been ever present in his ladies’ lives, his playful involvement at bedtime a prime example.
+There was not a single thing he would not do for Ellen or Triona, equating them to a mighty queen and princess.

 Triona gently tugged on Ellen’s dress again, drawing her attention away from James.
-Looking down with a laugh, Ellen said, “Yes, keep yer heid little butterfly.”
-Ellen stood from the bed, and lifted Triona into her arms, amid laughter as she squirmed.
-Ellen walked across the room and sat elegantly by the window.
+Looking down with a laugh, Ellen said, “Yes, keep yer heid, little butterfly.”

 As she gazed out into the dark night, with Triona comfortably snuggled in her arms, Ellen felt the warmth of James’ presence behind her.
-The gentle weight of his hand upon her shoulder urged her gaze toward him; his dark-brown eyes, reflecting starlight, conveyed silent promises as he softly said, “Ye are truly a wonder, Lady Sinclair.”
-His gaze alone had her in shambles, but those words had her hoping to speed story time along.
+The gentle weight of his hand upon her shoulder urged her gaze toward him; his hazel eyes, reflecting starlight, conveyed silent promises as he softly said, “Ye are truly a wonder, Lady Sinclair.”
+His words warmed her skin, but his gaze left her breathless, her mind yearning to move story time along—to feel his hands tracing her, igniting every inch of her.

 In the hush of twilight, Ellen began...